vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 neck and shoulder tension](2024-05-11-neck-and-shoulder-tension.md) for more details.

+### Seventeen days later (2024-05-12)

+In the evening, as I was running out of rice and needed a little more calories, I opened up my backup whole wheat lavash bread and started eating it.
+Even before I actually started eating, looking at the lavash and anticipating eating it seems to have caused a little tension in my abdominal area.
+I experienced some increase in ticking sensations when eating and later.
+It's really difficult to know how much of this is due to my cognitive expectation and how much is actually happening from the wheat itself.
+There was no other observable effect beyond the slight anticipatory tensing up and the slight tickling sensation afterward.

+### Eighteen days later (2024-05-13)

+In the morning, I had a little bit of whole wheat lavash bread at the start of my meal as my rice was still finishing up being cooked.
+This time, I did not experience tension to the same extent as the previous day.

+Later in the day, I tried out the 200 lb hand gripper for the first time, up from the 150 lb that I was now consistently closing with my right hand (see [2023-07-29 hand gripper exercise](2023-07-29-hand-gripper-exercise.md) for background).
+I had been feeling pretty fit and fully recovered in the minutes leading up to that decision.
+However, the effort involved in trying to close the 200 lb seems to have caused some abdominal tension.

+Later in the day, when going out jogging, I noticed a little bit of a tingling sensation in the left leg and slight tension in my abdominal area; however, the sensation subsided after a while and I was able to jog a little more than my usual amount.

+It's unclear if the tingling sensation is due to the consumption of the whole wheat lavash bread, the excessive use of the 200 lb, or other reasons.
+However, I do feel that it's tied in to the abdominal pain in some way, and reflects that I have not yet fully recovered to the point where I can stretch on the diet and exercise front.
+Some caution is still warranted, such as keeping wheat consumption low, skipping push-ups, and not overexerting on the other exercises.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more